gabyrech/LongReadsQC/index.md

 *E. coli*|PacBio RS II|SRR11434956
 *E. coli*|Pacbio Sequel II CLR|SRR11434960
 *E. coli*|Pacbio Sequel II HiFi|SRR11434954

+#### Toy dataset:
+I have prepared a toy dataset from these six libraries by randomly subsampling 10,000 reads from each.
+You can use this dataset to rund this tutorial.
+You can download here: [sampleData.tar](https://thejacksonlaboratory.box.com/s/9ny2zvx3pby1yp3b775c9jraik9jerzp)

 If you want to download the full data set, you can use [SRAToolkit](https://github.com/ncbi/sra-tools), specifically commands **prefetch** and **fastq-dump** as follow: